 Assassin’s Creed Wrist Blade Uses

 Moreover, there were also instances where Templars would take the hidden blade as a trophy by killing an assassin.
-Haytham Kenway from Assassin’s Creed III was one of the notorious assassins known to have killed a British assassin called Miko and took away his wrist blade for personal use.
+Haytham Kenway from Assassin’s Creed III was one of the notorious assassins known to have killed a British assassin called Miko and took away his blade for personal use.

 A Similar Read: All Assassin’s Creed Valhalla Skills Locations